 If you have guest rooms at your new home, you can skip this step until you’ve taken care of yourself and the rest of the family.

 This step lets you find all the essentials needed for a good night of sleep.
-That means you’ll want the anti-snoring pillows, favorite blankets, and the white noise machine unpacked.
+Of course, that means you’ll want the anti-snoring pillows, favorite blankets, and the white noise machine unpacked.

 4. Create Some Privacy